calumrussell/rotala/README.md

 * Concurrency

 The main priority in the near future, given the existing uses of the library, is support for multiple currencies and performance.

+# Change Log

+v.0.1.1 - Added test case showing how to create data source.
+Changed behaviour of `PositionInfo`.`get_portfolio_qty` so that ambiguous zero values aren't shown to client.